list109/Shoes/README.md

-# Shoes project with mobile version
+# The Shoes project with mobile version